keptn/lifecycle-toolkit/docs/content/en/docs/implementing/otel.md

 http://localhost:2222/metrics
 ```

-DORA metrics are also displayed on Grafana
+DORA metrics can be displayed on Grafana
 or whatever dashboard application you choose.

 ## OpenTelemetry